jarrarhaider1214/docs/pages/user-guide/components/access-management/access-management.md

 ## Roles

 Next step is to create roles that will be later assigned to team members.
-Platform provides some prebuilt roles for Team Leads and Team Players but you can also create custom roles as well.
+Platform provides some prebuilt roles for Team Leads and Team Member but you can create custom roles as well.

 To create a new Role:

 1. Go to the **Roles** tab.

-   Some of the Prebuilt roles will be listed here - Admin, Team Lead, Team Player.
+   Some of the Prebuilt roles will be listed here - Admin, Team Lead, Team Member, Default.
 You can also create custom roles.
    ![4](imgs\4.jpg)
-2. To create a new role, click **Add Role**.
+2. To create a new role, click **+** button.

 3. Enter **Role Name** and check the access level as per requirement.

-   In the picture below, we have created a role for full **Cluster** access.
+   In the picture below, we have created a role for full **App Template** access.
    ![5](imgs\5.jpg)
 4. Click **Save**.

 ## Teams

-Last step is to create Teams and assign Users relevant roles.
+Last step is to create Teams and assign relevant role to the Users.

-1. Go to the **Teams** tab and click **Add Team**.
+1. Go to the **Teams** tab and click **+** button.

    ![6](imgs\6.jpg)